lsst-dm/dm_dev_guide/services/lsst-login.rst

      Site: ncsa  DC: npcf  Cluster: condor_dac  Role: condor_submit [ncsauser@lsst-devl01 ~]$

-(3) Your control master master connection will persist in the background after your initial client connection terminates, according to the value of ``ControlPersist``.
+(3) Your control master connection will persist in the background after your initial client connection terminates, according to the value of ``ControlPersist``.
 To terminate your control master connection immediately, do the following on your local machine:

 .. prompt:: bash $ auto